ExchangeRate-API/strange-case/README.md

 You can optionally use the `pre` and `post` vars to include HTML before or after the `name` in the resulting links.

+You can use the `"contact_email"` `[param]` to set a mailto: link the in the sidebar.
+Leave blank if you don't want it.

 ### Color Schemes